marvuchko/u4j/README.md

 The `ULID` class offers the following methods:

 * `String getValue()` <br>
-  Returns the byte array representation of the ULID.
+  Returns the string representation of the ULID.

 * `Instant getTimestamp()` <br>
   Extracts the timestamp from the ULID.